- Home

 Don’t forget the kettle!

-3. Inform relevant people and organisations of your change of address before the move-in date
+3. Update your address before the move-in date

-As well as sorting and packing, there are a few other things that you’ll need to get sorted before your move.
+As well as sorting and packing, there are a few other things that you’ll want to get sorted before your move.

-For a start, relocating to a new address means that you’ll have to notify a number of people and organisations who have your current address.
+For a start, relocating to a new address means that you’ll have to notify several people and organisations who have your current address.

 - Your local councils (for council tax, and to re-register to vote)